heedy/heedy/docs/server/installing.md

 }
 ```

+In order for an interpreter to be seen as valid, it must have the ability to create venvs.
+On Ubuntu, this means that you need to install `python3-venv`.

 ## Custom Database Location

 For advanced users, if you want control over your database location, you can tell heedy to create a new database in the `mydb` folder with: